 The Argentine Government has announced a large-scale corruption investigation in Argentina.
 The investigation relates to payments over the past decade to government officials from businessmen and companies who had been awarded large government contracts.
 As of the date of this registration statement, several Argentine businessmen, mainly related to public works, and over a dozen former government officials of the Fernández de Kirchner administration are being investigated for bribery to the State.
-As a result, on September 17, 2018, the former president of Argentina, Cristina Fernandez de Kirchner, and several businessmen were prosecuted for illegal association, and goods for 4 billion pesos were seized.
+As a result, on September 17, 2018, the former president of Argentina, Cristina Fernández de Kirchner, and several businessmen were prosecuted for illegal association, and goods for 4 billion pesos were seized.
 Depending on the results of such investigations and the time it takes to conclude them, the companies involved could face, among other consequences, a decrease in their credit rating, be subject to claims by their investors, as well as experiencing restrictions on financing through the capital markets.
-These adverse effects could hamper the ability of these companies to meet their financial obligations on time.
-In connection with the aforementioned, the lack of future financing for these companies could affect the realization of the projects or works that are currently in execution.
+These adverse effects could affect the realization of the projects or works that are currently in execution.